qualcomm-linux/build-guide/topic/k2c-qli-build-ga/troubleshoot_sync_build_and_flash.rst

    from any source’)**

    These are intermittent fetch failures.
-Check if there is a network/host issue at your end, else it might be the server creating this issue.
+Check if there is a network/host issue at your end, else it may be the server creating this issue.
 You could increase ``postBuffer`` and ``maxRequestBuffer`` settings in your ``.gitconfig`` file if the errors occur while fetching the git repositories.
-If you are using ``qsc-cli``, then these configurations are already taken care by the ``qsc-cli`` tool:
+If you are using ``qsc-cli``, then these configurations are already taken care of by the ``qsc-cli`` tool:

    ::